drostron/slamdata-docs/source/sql-squared-reference.rst

 Section 9 - Joining Collections
 -------------------------------

-Use the ``JOIN`` operator to join two or more different collections.
+Use the ``JOIN`` operator to join two or more collections.

-The ``JOIN`` operator is a powerful way to implement joins in non-relational databases such as MongoDB.
-There is no enforced limit to how many collections or tables can be joined in a query but common sense should prevail based on the size of collections.
+There is no technical limitation to the number of collections or tables that can be joined, but users are encouraged to consider the performance impact based on the dataset sizes.

+For MongoDB ``JOIN`` s, see the database specific notes section about `JOINs on MongoDB <sql-squared-reference.html#joins-on-mongodb>`__.

 9.1 Examples
 ~~~~~~~~~~~~